GreerCaleb-FS/Module-2.6-Assignment/server/README.md

 # How it Functions

 The app contains two collections that are linked together through an ID after the user has been created.
-Proper queries added allow you to sort or filter, and it also contains proper pagination.
-Sort is also added to view based on recently created or oldest respectively.
+What is being displayed will be a list of all the users.
+After you have clicked on a User, it will display all of their posts along with information related to that post such as date created.

-# npm start then node app.js
+# How to Get it Going

-Type that to get it going.
+Run node app.js in server terminal.
+Afterwords have another terminal for the client side.
+Cd Client, then npm run dev.